Half-carry flag

 A half-carry flag (also known as an auxiliary flag) is a condition flag bit in the status register of many CPU families, such as the Intel 8080, Zilog Z80, the x86, and the Atmel AVR series, among others.
 It indicates when a carry or borrow has been generated out of the least significant four bits of the accumulator register following the execution of an arithmetic instruction.
 It is primarily used in decimal (BCD) arithmetic instructions.

 Usage

-Normally, a processor that utilizes binary arithmetic (which includes almost all modern CPUs) will add two 8-bit byte values according to the rules of simple binary addition.
+Normally, a processor that uses binary arithmetic (which includes almost all modern CPUs) will add two 8-bit byte values according to the rules of simple binary addition.
 For example, adding 25_{16} and 48_{16} produces 6D_{16}.
 However, for binary-coded decimal (BCD) values, where each 4-bit nibble represents a decimal digit, addition is more complicated.
 For example, adding the decimal value 25 and 48, which are encoded as the BCD values 25_{16} and 48_{16}, the binary addition of the two values produces 6D_{16}.
 Since the lower nibble of this value is a non-decimal digit (D), it must be adjusted by adding 06_{16} to produce the correct BCD result of 73_{16}, which represents the decimal value 73.